ln-dev7/camerenerve/README.md

 # Camerenerve

-Camerenerve is a small app where camerouninans can express their feeling about some companies in Cameroun.
+Camerenerve is a small app in which Cameroonians can express their feelings about some companies in Cameroon.